top of page

 Meet the Team

 When I'm not working as a therapist, I am an advocate, a researcher, a spoonie, an author, a university adjunct and wholeheartedly an animal lover!
 I have strong passion for philanthropic endeavors related to human and animal welfare.
-My ultimate goal is to offer affordable animal assisted therapeutic services to a wide array of clientele in the United States and beyond.
+My ultimate goal is to offer affordable animal assisted therapeutic services, medication management & PCP/Psych services to a wide array of clientele in the United States & beyond.

 Building Drue Day Counseling is a joy & an honor.
 Our providers strive towards the same mission to provide ethical, empathetic, and quality bespoke care to diverse communities.
 We are doing what we love!